leggedrobotics/wild_visual_navigation/README.md

 source ~/catkin_ws/devel/setup.bash
 ```

-After successfully building the ros workspace, you can run the entire pipeline by either using the launch file or by running the nodes individually.
+After successfully building the ROS workspace, you can run the entire pipeline by either using the launch file or by running the nodes individually.
 Open multiple terminals and run the following commands:

 - Run wild_visual_navigation